 - fluid retention – this is when fluid builds up in your ankles or face, which can cause swelling

 If you’re taking HRT, it’s important to be ‘breast aware’.
 This means knowing how your breasts look and feel so you’re more likely to notice any changes.
-If you’re worried about any changes to your breasts, contact your GP as soon as possible.
+If you’re worried about any changes to your breasts, speak to your GP as soon as possible.

 - have swelling or pain in one of your calves